 Camberwell has a reputation for the arts which the college and its neighbour, the South London Gallery, are at the heart of.
 It’s a creative community that inspires us and is one that we are proud to be a part of and work alongside.

 There are many housing options available to students including halls of residence.
 Camberwell College of Arts has 4 halls of residence in easy walking distance:

 The local area

-Camberwell is a lively and unique area of south east London with good transport links to all parts of the city including Brixton and Dalston.
+Camberwell is a lively and unique area of South East London with good transport links to all parts of the city including Brixton and Dalston.
 The area may look a little gritty on the outside but it’s an easy place to fall in love with.

 Studios and galleries

-Many Camberwell graduates run and work at local art and design studios and galleries such as:
+In addition, many Camberwell graduates run and work at local art and design studios and galleries such as:

 Find out more about the local art scene via the South London Art Map (SLAM) which provides a handy guide to the galleries in south London.